johanhaleby/kubetail/README.md

 ## Colors

-By using the `-k` argument you can specifiy how kubetail makes use of colors.
+By using the `-k` argument you can specifiy how kubetail makes use of colors (only applicable when tailing multiple pods).

 | Value   |     Description  |
 |----------|---------------|